Britain's FTSE extends losses as miners slip

 Some analysts were cautiously optimistic on the company’s outlook.

-Shares in small-cap company Premier Foods surged 17.5 percent after demand for products like Oxo seasonings and Bisto gravy helped it to report its first quarterly branded food sales gain in two years.
-(Reporting by Atul Prakash; Editing by Gareth Jones)
+Shares in small-cap company Premier Foods surged 16 percent after demand for products like Oxo seasonings and Bisto gravy helped it to report its first quarterly branded food sales gain in two years.
+(Reporting by Atul Prakash; Editing by Keith Weir)